davidrhoden/davidrhoden-basic-netlify/timeline/dirty-knives-bayou-in-baton-rouge-apr-21-2001.md

 On and on Ouroboros banged, but: no didgeridoo.
 What happened to my new friend?

 And then he appeared.
 He came bursting from back stage, dressed only in a loincloth, barefoot, face and chest painted in a tribal-looking ladder pattern.
 That all made sense.
-But did he have a long-tubular instrument, commonly known as a "didgeridoo"?
+But did he have a long, tubular instrument, commonly known as a "didgeridoo"?
 No. He had a microphone.
-And into this microphone he groaned and moaned and buzzed, just as you might do if you wanted to pretend you played the didgeridoo.
+And into this microphone he groaned and moaned, just as you might do if you wanted to pretend you played the didgeridoo.

 I don't think I've seen anyone confront a college audience with more effrontery.
 It was a classic performance, the likes of which I'll never see again.
 It set the bar.